 Bell loved being immersed in different cultures though throughout his youth.
 “Being a military kid was a very enriching experience.
 It was so wonderful.
 I loved diving into and learning about different cultures.
 When I was in Germany, I was little, and I didn’t know that much, but I learned German and I learned different things about the culture,” he said.

-This summer, Bell is working in Maine as a social media marketer and photographer at Celebration Barn Theater, an internship that Associate Professor Kimberly Bouchard helped him line up.
-From June 16 to July 22, he will be completely immersed in the day-to-day operations of the company, which focuses on physical theatre, the same field Bell hopes to pursue after graduation.
+The summer before Bell's senior year he worked in Maine as a social media marketer and photographer at Celebration Barn Theater, an internship that Associate Professor Kimberly Bouchard helped him line up.
+He completely immersed himself in the day-to-day operations of the company, which focuses on physical theatre, the same field Bell hopes to pursue after graduation.

-He’ll be back on campus this fall to wrap up his senior year.
-“I’m looking forward to growing even more as an artist,” he said.
-“You might not get the things you dream for, but you get the things you work hard for, so please keep striving and never give up,” Bell said.
+“I’m looking forward to growing even more as an artist,” Bell said.
+“You might not get the things you dream for, but you get the things you work hard for.
+Keep striving and never give up."